strinsberg/lt64/README.md

 $ lt64-debug path_to_file
 ```

-The VM reads the bytes of a file so it is necessary to either edit a file in a hex editor with the hex values of each operation and argument, which is not ideal, or use the assembler to produce a binary file for the VM to run.
-The second option should be preferred, but if using the first option consult one of the test files to see how the bytes are expected to be ordered.
+The VM reads the bytes of a file so it is necessary to either edit a file in a
+hex editor with the hex values of each operation and argument, which is not
+ideal, or use the assembler to produce a binary file for the VM to run.
+The
+second option should be preferred, but if using the first option consult one
+of the test files to see how the bytes are expected to be ordered.

+### Debug Mode

-The debug version of the VM will produce a few lines of output **before** executing each operation.
-This output is sent to *stderr* to make it possible to separate it from program output.
-You can pipe either *stderr* or *stdout* to a file to view them separately.
-However, since debug output is printed before executing an instruction program output for a print instruction will be come somewhere after that instruction's debug output and before the next instructions debug output.
+The debug version of the VM will produce a few lines of output **before**

-The debug output will include the current stack contents (from bottom to top), the value of the current operation, and the program counter to see where in program memory the operation is located.
-The stack contents will list the hex value of each word on the stack.
-The other values will be listed in hex with the unsigned decimal value following in brackets.
-Note that operations that encode extra information (discussed below) in the top byte of the instruction word may have misleading decimal representations.
-Below is an example of the debug output for a single standard operation.
+executing each operation.
+The debug output includes the current stack contents
+(from bottom to top), the value of the current operation, and the program
+counter to see where in program memory the operation is located.
+The stack contents will list the hex value of each word on the stack, with the
+decimal in brackets.
+The reason for using both is that if the contents are,
+for example, 2 characters packed into a single word the decimal number is not
+useful.

+The debug mode allows stepping through the execution.
+Before each operation
+it provides a prompt `***Step: `.
+To just execute the next operation press
+`Return`.
+This makes it easy to step through single operations quickly without
+skipping any.
+To run multiple operations before pausing again enter a positive
+integer.
+I.e. `***Step: 19` would run the next `19` operations before asking
+for another step.
+If you don't want to pause at all enter a really high number
+and unless your program is really long it should run till it is finished.

+Note that due to some idiosyncrasies in C io, when the program asks for input
+and does not read a newline the step prompt will read the newline.
+This means
+that after a `:wread` or similar operation the next step will automatically
+be skipped.
+It is not a huge problem as this just immediately shows the result
+of the read, but it may not be expected.
+Also, program output should occur
+directly under the `PC: ...` line and have a single newline between it and
+`***Step:`.

 ```
-Stack: 0009 0001 002c
-OP: 3e (62)
-PC: 23 (35)
+Dstack: 0(0) 2(2) 0(0) 1(1) 0(0) 40(64) ->
+Rstack: ->
+PC: 10 (16), Next OP: DPUSH

+***Step:
 ```

-**NOTE:** Currently the debug mode does not support stepping through the program.
-Long running programs or infinite loops will produce a lot of output.
-It will be necessary to scroll back to examine the program as a whole.
+In the above example the stack has 6 words on it, the return stack is empty,
+the program is at address `0x10`, and the operation that will be performed
+for the next step is **dpush**.

 ## Test Suite

-The VM has a collection of simple tests to ensure the bulk of the functionality works as expected.
-The test program and tests are written in Python 3 so Python 3.6+ is required to run the tests.
+The VM has a collection of simple tests to ensure the bulk of the functionality
+works as expected.
+The test program and tests are written in Python 3 so
+Python 3.6+ is required to run the tests.
 ```
 $ make tests
 ```

-Test output shows the title of each test suite run followed by a numbered list of each test run.
+Test output shows the title of each test suite run followed by a numbered list
+of each test run.
 Each test line shows it's name and the result.

 ```
 # Sample truncated passing test output
 ...
 ...
 ======== Handles errors ========
 1:  Bad OP code                                                           [PASS]
 2:  Stack overflow                                                        [PASS]
 3:  Stack underflow                                                       [PASS]
 4:  Pc out of bounds                                                      [PASS]
 5:  Return stack overflow                                                 [PASS]
 6:  Return stack underflow                                                [PASS]

 **** 162 Tests Passed ****
 ```